-First have a conversation with one of the team – Steve Lynn or Steve Jones – or even have a chat to another one of our BLB volunteers.
+First have a conversation with one of the team – Steve Jones or Lucy Talbot – or even have a chat to another one of our BLB volunteers.

 Signing up to BLB means we’re bringing you into our Network – so you can keep in touch with what we’re up to, learn about volunteering opportunities, find out about training, and generally keep in touch with others from a background similar to yours.

 But beyond that, the commitment you give is up to you.
 Perhaps you’ll volunteer to come along to one of our RiverClean tidy up events, or help at one of our public events, attend a meeting for us or marshall a public event?

 Or maybe you’ll find a volunteering opportunity somewhere that you like – we can help you find a role or support you as you take up the role.

 But there are also our core, Blue Lights Brigade programme community safety and resilience roles that we’d like you to participate in (if you’re interested).
 We have a team doing Safe and Well checks on behalf of Humberside Fire and Rescue.
 We have other volunteers connecting closely with Neighbourhood Watch groups or HumberWatch.
 There can be roles helping charities and community groups build up their own resilience, continuity plans or local emergency plans.
 And then we have a core group of volunteers joining our CERT programme (Community Emergency Resilience Team) which is all about getting ready for and being ready to respond to emergencies in the community to support the uniformed services when disaster strikes.